 The technical format of the call sequence shall be in conformity with the relevant ITU-R Recommendations.

-The reply to a DSC requesting an acknowledgement shall be made by transmitting an appropriate acknowledgement using DSC techniques.
+The reply to a DSC call requesting an acknowledgement shall be made by transmitting an appropriate acknowledgement using DSC.

 Acknowledgements may be initiated either manually or automatically.
 When an acknowledgement can be transmitted automatically, it shall be in conformity with the relevant ITU-R Recommendations.